jdsantelicesl/ClubWeb/docs/Quickstart.md

 ## React

+React is a Node.js framework used for front-end in our project.

-> To run both projects, you need 2 terminals.
+> To run both fromeworks, Flask and React, you have to go to the other new terminal.

-To use React in the project, you need `Node.js` and `npm`.
+React relates to `Node.js` and `npm`; therefore, to install node.js and npm is the first step.

-Install Node.js and npx.
+### Install Node.js and npx.

 To check Node.js and npm is available: